jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

+time to generalize the text slider becaue i need to put the other 2 in today :-)

+can text align left/center/right be bumped to v2?

+the text sliders could take up middle design picture area -- might need to put them in the right place in the DOM.

+focusUI is cool -- but i may not want to block so much of the design in this case

 for consistency conisder color picker with text label and a palatte icon (to which the text color ocntrast function gets applied)

-there are other fonts still (though i'm using this one so thoroughyl...)

 so really it's just an upload button...
 I want it to match the logo image icon.
 And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize more
 Only 1 button per image field -- iOS will propmt them.
 And dictatcing camera makes browing image inaccessibilie sometimes which sucks